Tiny Tim (musician): Death

 On September 28, 1996, Khaury recorded a video interview at the Montague Bookmill.
-He later suffered a heart attack at a ukulele festival at the nearby Montague Grange Hall in Montague, Massachusetts.
-He was hospitalized at the nearby Franklin County Medical Center in Greenfield for approximately three weeks before being discharged with strong admonitions not to perform again because of his health, weight, and dietary needs for his diabetic and heart conditions.
-He ignored the advice.
+He later suffered a heart attack at a ukulele festival at the nearby Montague Common Hall (then Montague Grange #141) in Montague, Massachusetts.
+(Note: According to Martell, the promoter asked Tiny's manager Gil Morse, "Do we get our money back?
+We didn't count on that.")
+He was hospitalized at the nearby Franklin County Medical Center in Greenfield for eight days, before moving to a hospital in Minneapolis for three days.
+Khaury soon announced plans to retire from performing "except for a brief song here and there".
+One month later, he returned to performing against his doctors' wishes.

 On November 30, 1996, Khaury was playing at a gala benefit hosted by the Woman's Club of Minneapolis.
-He had let his third wife ("Miss Sue") know before the show that he was not feeling well, but did not want to disappoint his fans.
-Before the start of his performance, most of the audience had left.
-In the middle of performing his last number of the evening — a rendition of his hit, "Tiptoe Through the Tulips" — he suffered another heart attack on stage.
-His wife asked him if he was feeling all right, and he said he was not.
+He had let his third wife, Susan Gardner, know before the show that he was not feeling well, but did not want to disappoint his fans.
+In the middle of performing his last number of the evening—a rendition of his hit, "Tiptoe Through the Tulips"—he suffered another heart attack on stage.
+Gardner asked him if he was feeling all right, and he said he was not.
 She then helped him back to their table where he collapsed and never regained consciousness.
-EMTs performed on-site CPR and transported him to Hennepin County Medical Center, where after repeated revival attempts, he was pronounced dead at 11:20 pm.
+Minneapolis Fire Department EMTs performed on-site CPR, and Hennepin EMS paramedics provided advanced care and transported him to Hennepin County Medical Center, where after repeated revival attempts, he was pronounced dead at 11:20 pm at the age of 64.
 He was buried at Lakewood Cemetery in Minneapolis.